mbhulin/OrientTutorialSimple/unit_tests.md

 		db.commit();
 	}
 ```

+First make sure that the new course is not yet in the database.
+To do that query the database for the number of records with Subject equals "TestCourseOk".
+SQL is used for this query.
+You can execute SQL queries using the ```command ()``` method of the database connection.

 * Start the [OrientDB server](http://orientdb.com/docs/last/Tutorial-Run-the-server.html).
 Then run your test class.
 To do this right click on *LocationTests.java* in the Eclipse package explorer.
 In the pop up menu choose *Run As* > *JUnit Test*.
 All tests should succeed.